 Thomas Kuhn's theory of the 'paradigm shift' provided the starting point for Shawcross' work for the The Crick.
 Kuhn, an American philosopher of science, believed that scientific advancement does not progress in a seamless linear fashion, but rather through massive shifts that lead to breakthroughs, which change the course of thought, comprehension and application.
 Paradigm provides a metaphor for potential and reflects the ambitions of the biomedical research institute: to grow; to advance; to discover.

-Recognised as one of the most innovative sculptors in the UK today, Shawcross' sculpture towers at an impressive 14 metres high and made up of 17 tessellated tetrahedra, the 27 tonne sculpture elegantly balances on the smallest tetrahedron of just 80cm across.
+Recognised as one of the most innovative sculptors in the UK today, Shawcross' sculpture towers at an impressive 14 metres high and made up of 17 tessellated tetrahedra, the massive 27 tonne sculpture elegantly balances on the smallest tetrahedron of just 80cm across.
 Paradigm's majestic form defies gravity, embodies boldness and courage whilst its materiality (COR-TEN weathering steel) gives a respectful nod to the industrial heritage of King's Cross.

 Artist: Conrad Shawcross RA